How to Easily Use Customer Co-creation for Profitable Growth

 What is Customer Co-creation?

 The term co-creation has been around for decades.
-However, it is only in the last ten years or so that we are seeing a growth in co-creation in so many different areas of marketing.
+However, it is only in the last ten years or so that we have seen growth in co-creation in so many different areas of marketing.

 According to Wikipedia co-creation is